Madison School District: Student masking optional this year

-The masking recommendation will apply to indoor spaces and buses, though masks could still become should local health officials issue a mask mandate or virus metrics hit a certain level, said Kari Stampfli, the District's director of health services.
+The masking recommendation will apply to indoor spaces and buses, though masks could still become mandatory should local health officials issue a mask mandate or virus metrics hit a certain level, said Kari Stampfli, the district’s director of health services.

 Physical distancing is no longer required in schools either, Stampfli said.

 The start of classes on Sept.
-1 for certain grades will mark the fourth school year since the start of the COVID-19 pandemic in March 2020.
+1 for certain grades will mark the fourth school year affected by COVID-19 since the pandemic started in March 2020.

 Earlier this month, the Centers for Disease Control and Prevention revised their COVID-19 guidance for schools.
 Students no longer need to quarantine if they’re exposed to someone who has tested positive for the virus.